ashwinitonge/deepprivate/README.md

 This repository contains the code, features, and data for our following papers:

     Ashwini Tonge and Cornelia Caragea.
+2018 “On the Use of Deep Features for Online Image Sharing.”
+    In WWW’18 Companion: The 2018 Web Conference Companion, Lyon, France.

+    Ashwini Tonge and Cornelia Caragea.
 “Image Privacy Prediction Using Deep Features.”
 In: Proceedings of the 30th American Association for Artificial Intelligence (AAAI 2016), Student Abstract and Poster Program, Phoenix, Arizona, USA, 2016.

-    Ashwini Tonge and Cornelia Caragea.
-2018 “On the Use of Deep Features for Online Image Sharing.”
-    In WWW’18 Companion: The 2018 Web Conference Companion, Lyon, France.

 If you find the repository useful for your research, please cite our paper(s):

+    @inproceedings{tongemsm18,
+      author    = {Ashwini Tonge and
+                   Cornelia Caragea},
+      title     = {On the Use of ``Deep'' Features for Online Image Sharing}, booktitle = {The Web Conference Companion},
+      year      = {2018},

+    }

     @inproceedings{DBLP:conf/aaai/TongeC16,
       author    = {Ashwini Tonge and
                    Cornelia Caragea},